 | C# Named Parameters With the introduction of C# 4.0, named parameters have been included in the language.
 Named parameters can be used to enhance the readability of source code and simplify some calls by specifying which parameters the argument values refer to. |

 | C# Optional Parameters C# 4.0 introduces optional parameters to the language for methods, constructors, indexers and delegates.
-Optional arguments can be defined within a member's signatures but omitted from calls to that member, in which case a default value is used instead. |
+Optional arguments can be defined within a member's signature but omitted from calls to that member, in which case default values are used instead. |

 | #line hidden and #line default The #line directive allows complete control over the perceived line numbers of a project.
 This is primarily of use to metaprogramming tools that generate code.
 The directive includes a variant that allows lines to be hidden from source-level debuggers. |